Nest in the Christmas tree

 Each year, my family would choose a balsam fir from among hundreds of neatly cut evergreens racked three and four deep in the parking lot of our local YMCA.
 I remember exploring the asphalt understory, crawling through fallen needles beneath a manicured forest.
 In the bright glow of hanging incandescent bulbs, we excitedly played hide-and-seek in the trees, as our exhaled breath steamed and mixed with balsam in the chilly December night air.

 Back home in the living room, warmed by an artificial log burning in the fireplace and Bing Crosby and Nat King Cole albums playing on the high-fi, we would drink eggnog and watch dad wrestle the tree upright in its green and red steel stand.
 While we tested strings of colored lights brought down from the attic, our tree would reanimate for the first time since leaving its childhood forest, limbs slowly unfurling as it magically “drank” from the water reservoir in which it was now planted.

-One year, I found a bird’s nest in our tree, a curious relic.
+One year, I found a bird’s nest in our tree, a curious natural relic.